See volumes for an explanation of standard volumes and OpenVDB volumes.

 Defines minimum and maximum values of a box in voxel-coordinates.
 This is an inclusive range, so includes the maximum voxel.

-Expand the active area by the specified number of voxels.
+Expand the active area by at least the specified number of voxels or distance.
 Does not support operation or setting of values.

 Uses the second input to determine the selected region.